 Primary goal: Plan for equity compensation, buy a home in 5 years, reach financial independence by age 50

-Chris has been in the tech industry since his first year in college where he landed an internship at a recently launched tech firm.
-He loved how much of an impact he could have right away and also saw the potential to build wealth quickly through the equity he would receive by being one of the earliest employees at a tech firm.
+Chris has been in tech since his first year in college where he landed an internship at a newly-launched firm.
+He loved how much of an impact he could have right away, and he also saw the potential to build wealth quickly through the equity he would receive by being early.

-For the last 15 years, his salary has been adequate for him to travel, have a nice car and apartment, and live his daily life.
-He has also maximized taking part in his retirement plan at work and always made sure to get the match.
+For the last 15 years, his salary has allowed him to travel, have a nice car and apartment, and live a relatively worry-free daily life.
+He's now maxing out his retirement plan at work and always made sure to get the match.
 This has set him up very well.
 The problem is he doesn’t have much money available to buy a home he has always dreamed of.
 Plus, with all of his money in retirement accounts, retiring at 50 could be a challenge.

-He knows that he's receiving much of his compensation through equity of his company but he does not know much about it or how it can be used to accomplish his financial goals.
+He knows that he's receiving much of his compensation through equity in his new employer, but he doesn't know much about it or how it can be used to accomplish his financial goals.
 He wants to put a plan in place that best utilizes all of these accounts to accomplish his goals while minimizing the taxes he will have to pay.

 Chris has been doing everything he was told by his friends, he has maximized his retirement accounts, built an emergency fund, and held onto his equity from his company, but he is not sure if that is going to ensure he accomplishes all his goals or how all of those things work together.